Campus Safety and Crime Information

 Disclosure of Crime Statistics

-Each semester, notification is made to all enrolled students providing the web site to access the CVCC Annual Security Report and national campus safety data.
+Each semester, notification is made to all enrolled students, providing the website to access the CVCC Annual Security Report and national campus safety data.
 Faculty and staff receive similar notification via email.

 Crime Statistics